mahmouddaif/yolov9-fastapi-app/README.md

 ## API Documentation

-FastAPI provides an interactive API documentation available at `http://localhost:8000/docs`.
+FastAPI provides interactive API documentation available at `http://localhost:8000/docs`.
 You can use this interface to test the `/predict` endpoint and view the API schema.

 ---